filp/whoops/README.md

 ![Damnit!](http://i.imgur.com/sBUMl5s.png)

-`Damnit` is an error handler base/framework for PHP.
+**damnit** is an error handler base/framework for PHP.
 Out-of-the-box, it provides a pretty error interface that helps you debug your web projects, but at heart it's a simple yet powerful stacked error handling system.

-This library is currently in a **heavy development phase, and not yet ready for consumption.**
+This library is currently in a **heavy development phase, and may catch on fire at any moment.**

 ## (current) Features